 I’ve been writing about stocks for almost ten years now.
 The first time I ever got paid for writing anything was a check for $200 I got from thestreet.com when I wrote in late 2001 about stocks that were trading for less than the cash they had in the bank.
 I never cashed the check.

-10 Reasons Not to Buy Stocks
+10 Reasons Not to Buy Stocks:

 Its really hard to buy stocks.
 Its not just picking stocks and watching it go up 10,000%.
 Its buying them and watching them go down 80% before they end up going 20% from your original price.
 Its waiting.
 Psychology is at least 80% of the game.
 I don’t need to go over the statistics.
 Most people sell at the bottom and buy at the high.

 Then this guy comes up to them and says, “give me your wallet and your jewels”.
 So Dr. Wayne (somehow he made billions being a doctor but thats another story) hands over his wallet and his wife’s jewels.
 Bruce, the son, is scared to death.
 Then you know what happens?

 The thief shoots the father and mother in the head and runs away.
 He ALREADY had the money and he still shot them in the head and killed them when they had nothing left.
 Little Bruce watches and screams while blood streams out of his both his parents.
 Hopefully they died instantly.

-Warren Buffett, Stevie Cohen, all the great investors go outside every day and they want to take your wallet, steal your diamonds, maybe rape you, and then after they’ve gotten everything they can get from you, they are going to shoot you in the head in front of your child and run off into the dark of the night.
+Warren Buffett, Stevie Cohen, all the great investors go outside every day and they want to take your wallet, steal your diamonds, maybe slash your face for fun, and then after they’ve gotten everything they can get from you, they are going to shoot you in the head in front of your child and run off into the dark of the night.